microsoft/MixedRealityToolkit-Unity/Documentation.ja/Input/CreateDataProvider.md

  The example of the `WindowsMixedRealityDeviceManager` defines and implements the following controller classes.

-> The source code for each of these classes can be found in the MixedRealityToolkit.Providers\WindowsMixedReality folder.
+> The source code for each of these classes can be found in the MRTK/Providers/WindowsMixedReality folder.

 - WindowsMixedRealityArticulatedHand.cs
 - WindowsMixedRealityController.cs